How to Make a Creepy Dollar Store Halloween Decoration!

 part of a picture of a wreath of plastic skulls and a sign that says diy dollar store skull halloween wreath

 This easy to make wreath is a great way to keep your skull decor going this Halloween!
-Go ahead and order that case of 40 skulls and get going on your Halloween decorating!
+Add a seasonal wreath like this one to coordinate with your skull creations!

 picture of plastic halloween skulls made into a garland hanging from a mantel.